-Students will be introduced to this in the Practical Journalism Skills (1) JOUR1009 that incorporates JOUR1003 Introduction to Broadcast Journalism and JOUR1006 Introduction to Digital Techniques, which incorporates mobile journalism.
+Students will be introduced to this in the Practical Journalism Skills (1) JOUR1009 and JOUR1006 Introduction to Digital Techniques, which incorporates mobile journalism.
 Broadcast skills can be further developed in JOUR2011 Practical Journalism Skills (2), which incorporates JOUR 2010 Digital Reporting Techniques (1) focusing on video production work and JOUR2008 a radio production module.
-This is available as a 15-credit module for Major and Minor Joint students.
-Students are encouraged, where possible, to produce content for different platforms, encouraging a multimedia approach to journalism.
-Students keen to develop video journalism skills can also progress to CDME2018 Multi-Camera Studio Production at Level 5.At level 6 there is the 30-credit JOUR3016 Live News Production (Radio & TV), which can be delivered as separate 15 credit modules for joint honours students to select if they do not wish to take all of it.
+This is available as a 15-credit module for Minor Joint students.
+Students are encouraged, where possible, to produce content for different platforms, encouraging a multi-media approach to journalism.
+At level 6 there is the 30-credit JOUR3016 Live News Production (Radio & TV), which can be delivered as separate 15 credit modules for joint honours students to select if they do not wish to take all of it.
 For students keen to develop skills as broadcast researchers there is JOUR3006 Broadcast Research Skills.